th1j5/ouroboros.rocks/content/en/blog/news/20201024-why-better.md

 [^1]: I came across this when thinking about the limits for the timers for retransmission.
 A DTN is basically two layers, one without retransmission on top of one with retransmission at very long timeouts.
 [^2]: Of all the comments from peer review, not a single one has addressed any technical issues -- let alone correctness -- of the model.
 Most are that I fail to justify why the reviewer should bother to read the article or make an effort to try to understand it as it doesn't fit current engineering workflows and thus has little chance of short-term deployment.
 Sorry, but I don't care.
-[^3]: With modern programming languages leaning more and more towards discouraing mutables alltogether.
+[^3]: With modern programming languages leaning more and more towards discouraging mutables alltogether.